Tyrese Haliburton NBA Preview vs. the 76ers

-The Indiana Pacers, Tyrese Haliburton included, match up versus the Philadelphia 76ers on Sunday at 6:00 PM ET.
+Tyrese Haliburton and the rest of the Indiana Pacers will be facing the Philadelphia 76ers on Tuesday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.